 \textbf{Zero Shot Unsupervised Part Segmentation. } As there is no benchmark to evaluate the part localization for generated images, we use the existing dataset of DeepFashion and CUB200 to obtain our results.
 To obtain segmentation for each image, we first invert the image into the diffusion latent space using Null-Text Inversion~\cite{mokady2023null} method (see Sec.~\ref{sec:analysis} for ablation).
-To obtain approximate text prompts for inversion, we make use of the BLIP-V2~\cite{li2023blip} captioner provided in Diffusers.
+We use the BLIP-V2~\cite{li2023blip} captioner provided in Diffusers to obtain approximate text prompts for inversion.
 After providing the desired image and prompt, the Null-Text inversion provides us with inverted latent and unconditioned time embeddings to reconstruct the image of the dataset.
-We then construct a StableDiffusion baseline in which, in addition to the prompts, we also append the list of part tokens $\bp$ to the prompt.
+We then construct a StableDiffusion baseline in which, in addition to the prompts, we append the list of part tokens $\bp$ to the prompt.
 We then use the segmentation algorithm described above in Sec.~\ref{subsec:part_loc} to extract token maps corresponding to the part tokens $\bp_i$.
 We also evaluate a Rich-Text~\cite{ge2023expressive} baseline segmentation algorithm for the same.
-For the proposed part-denoising approach based on parallel diffusion in PartCraft, we first get the inverted latents and embeddings.
-Then, we generate a base diffusion process to reconstruct the image and use the Part Diffusion to infill the parts of the image.
+For the proposed part-denoising approach based on parallel diffusion in PartComposer, we first get the inverted latents and embeddings.
+Then, we generate a base diffusion process to reconstruct the image and use Part Diffusion to fill the parts of the image.
 To very fairly compare the StableDiffusion performance with part-denoising, we keep all things the same except the part diffusion process to get masks.
-Further across these baselines, we use low classifier guidance to ensure proper reconstruction of the dataset image (See Suppl. for details).
+Further across these baselines, we use low classifier guidance to ensure proper reconstruction of the dataset images (See Suppl. for details).